RefTon: Reference person shot assist virtual Try-on: Experiments

-Table~\ref{tab:combined_reftron} and Table~\ref{tab:dresscode-detail} summarizes the quantitative evaluation on the DressCode dataset.
-Our method (RefVTON) outperforms all baselines, delivering higher try-on quality and achieving strong consistency with the target person’s pose and body structure.
+Table~\ref{tab:combined_reftron} summarizes the quantitative evaluation on the DressCode dataset.
+Our method (RefTon) outperforms all baselines, delivering higher try-on quality and achieving strong consistency with the target person’s pose and body structure.
 Integrating reference images (“+R”) further enhances the results, establishing a new state-of-the-art.
 Importantly, even in the mask-free setting—without agnostic masks or additional inputs—our method correctly preserves garment styles (e.g., clothing length and design) and maintains high pose alignment, while achieving accuracy comparable to or surpassing prior baselines, demonstrating robustness and practicality.

-\subsection{QUALITATIVE COMPARISON}
+Additional quantitative results on the DressCode subset are provided in Appendix \ref{appendix:2} in detail.

+Results in Table~\ref{tab:street-tryon} show that our method achieves state-of-the-art performance on the StreetTryOn benchmark.
+Notably, our model is neither trained on the StreetTryOn domain nor designed to handle the absence of garment images during training.
+These results demonstrate its strong generalization ability and flexibility, and further confirm that it can directly extract garment information from the reference image for virtual try-on.

+\subsection{Qualitative comparison}

-Although the previous method can fit the garment onto a human body, the generated results often fail to accurately capture the garment's cut, style, details, and other characteristics that determine how it should be worn.
-In contrast, our method achieves superior visual fidelity compared to baselines.
-As shown in Fig.~\ref{fig:exp_viton}, on the VITON dataset, our RefVTON produces a highly realistic rendering of challenging garment materials such as hollow or semi-transparent fabrics without relying on reference images.
-For example, in the case of garments with hollow lace structures, our model accurately preserves the delicate perforated patterns and material transparency.
-In contrast, the baselines fail to reconstruct these details, often generating incorrect solid textures or spurious dotted patterns.
-Moreover, our approach demonstrates the best preservation of garment patterns: the printed letters and logos on clothes remain clear and consistent with the input, highlighting its advantage in maintaining fine-grained appearance details.
-The generation quality is further enhanced with the addition of reference images, which intuitively verify the effectiveness of the proposed tryon method.
-Even without using agnostic masks and by directly transferring the clothing $\boldsymbol{c}_i$ onto person images $\boldsymbol{\bar p}_{i,\boldsymbol{c}_j}$, our method still outperforms most baseline approaches.
+Previous methods can fit garments onto a person, but often fail to preserve wearing-critical attributes such as cut, style, and fine details.
+By contrast, our method achieves improved visual fidelity among all baselines.
+As shown in Fig.~\ref{fig:exp_viton}, on VITON, RefTon realistically renders challenging materials such as hollow and semi-transparent fabrics even without reference images.
+For example, it faithfully preserves the perforated structures and transparency of lace garments, while baselines often produce solid textures or spurious dotted artifacts.
+Our method also better maintains garment patterns, keeping printed letters and logos clear and consistent with the input.
+Adding reference images further improves generation quality, validating the effectiveness of our reference assist framework.
+Even without agnostic masks, directly transferring clothing $\boldsymbol{c}_i$ onto person images $\boldsymbol{\bar p}_{i,\boldsymbol{c}_j}$ still allows our method to outperform most baselines.
+More results on VITON-HD, DressCode, and in-the-wild examples are provided in Appendix \ref{appendix:3}.